conan-io/conan-io.github.io/_posts/2022-10-26-Migrating-Recipes-Conan-v2-In-CCI.markdown

 comments: false
 title: "Conan 2.0 Recipe Migrations in ConanCenterIndex"
 meta_title: "Here's a taste of all the pretty easy changes we are making in ConanCenterIndex getting ready for the Conan 2.0 launch"
-meta_description: "This article will break down all the changes we are making in ConanCenterIndex for you slightly more complicated header-only recipe which uses CMake to install files instead of a simply copy.
+description: "This article will break down all the changes we are making in ConanCenterIndex for you slightly more complicated header-only recipe which uses CMake to install files instead of a simply copy.
 This makes it a great reference for more CMake based projects."
 ---

 <script type="application/ld+json">